Saturday Kitchen: Celebrity guests

 Various celebrity guests have featured on the show, including: Michael Ball, Gary Barlow, James Blunt, Stacey Dooley, Anton Du Beke, Lenny Henry, Beverley Knight, Nish Kumar, Oti Mabuse, and Sue Perkins.

 Features

 Each show typically includes a host chef and two guest chefs, each cooking in the studio.
 They are joined by a celebrity guest, usually promoting a forthcoming or current project.

 Each guest chef's dish is paired with a drink chosen by an expert.

 In between each studio dish, excerpts are shown from the BBC Archives.
-The footage includes or has included Keith Floyd, Nigella Lawson, The Hairy Bikers, Nigel Slater, Nadiya Hussain, Marcus Wareing and the Two Greedy Italians.
+The footage includes or has included Keith Floyd, Nigella Lawson, Mary Berry, The Hairy Bikers, Nigel Slater, Nadiya Hussain, Marcus Wareing and the Two Greedy Italians.
 A clip from a Rick Stein show, or the chef himself, has been shown in every edition aired.

 Before the introduction of the 'Heaven and Hell' feature, the programme previously featured Worrall Thompson and guest chefs pitching a dish to be cooked, which the public voted on and a running total of wins were recorded by using fridge magnets.